Adam Parkhomenko

-Adam Julian Parkhomenko (born October 22, 1985) is an American political strategist and organizer who served in 2016 as the national field director for the Democratic National Committee.
+Adam Parkhomenko (born October 22, 1985) is an American political strategist and organizer who served in 2016 as the national field director for the Democratic National Committee.
 He was the co-founder and executive director of Ready for Hillary, a super PAC established to persuade Hillary Clinton to run for the presidency of the United States in 2016.
 In the 2017 party election, Parkhomenko was a candidate for vice chair of the Democratic National Committee.

 Career

 As a 17-year-old student in 2003 at Northern Virginia Community College, Parkhomenko set up VoteHillary.org, an independent website that urged voters to vote for Hillary Clinton during the 2004 Democratic presidential primary.
 He later ran Draft Hillary for President 2004, which was founded in 2003 and shut down in 2004.

 HillPAC, Clinton's political action committee, hired Parkhomenko as a staffer while he was leading Draft Hillary for President 2004.
 He worked in various capacities for Clinton, including a stint as assistant to Clinton's campaign manager during the 2008 Democratic primary.
 He left the Clinton presidential campaign in March 2008.

 Shortly after leaving the Clinton campaign, Parkhomenko launched Vote Both with Sam Arora.
-Vote Both was an independent expenditure committee dedicated to persuading then-Senator Barack Obama -- at the time the presumptive Democratic presidential nominee -- to pick Hillary Clinton as his vice presidential running mate.
+Vote Both was an independent expenditure committee dedicated to persuading then-Senator Barack Obama—at the time the presumptive Democratic presidential nominee—to pick Hillary Clinton as his vice presidential running mate.
 Vote Both ceased operations in late July 2008, when it became clear to Parkhomenko and Arora that Obama would not select Clinton as his running mate.

 At the age of 23, Parkhomenko ran for the Democratic nomination for the 47th district in the Virginia House of Delegates during the 2009 Virginia state primary elections.
 His candidacy was endorsed by Bill Clinton, Wesley Clark and Patsy Ticer.
 Parkhomenko finished third among five candidates in the Democratic primary to replace Al Eisenberg.